albifrattini/book-e-commerce-hyp/api/main.md

 ### Tools used

-Describe here which tools, languages and frameworks did you use for the backend of the application.
+Tools, languages and frameworks used for the backend of the application:
+- JavaScript as main programming language
+- Node.js as run-time environment
+- Swagger framework
+- PostgreSQL as database
+- Main NPM modules: express, express-session, swagger, knex, pg, bcrypt and joi.

 ### Discussion

-Describe here:
 - How did you make sure your web application adheres to the provided OpenAPI specification?
 - Why do you think your web application adheres to common practices to partition the web application (static assets vs. application data)
-- Describe synthetically why and how did you manage session state, what are the state change triggering actions (e.g., POST to login etc..).
-- Which technology did you use (relational or a no-SQL database) for managing the data model?
+- There are two action that can be performed only if a user is registered and logged into the platform: Adding and checking the cart.
+To do so, we have used 'express-session' and, attaching a parameter to the request coming towards the server, we could check if the user is logged in and who this user is and show the content of the cart accordingly.
+Before logging in, a user must register and can do it through the specific registration page.
+Then, the user can log in and start putting books into the cart.
+- The data model have been managed through a relational database: PostgreSQL.

 ## Other information

 ### Task assignment

-Describe here how development tasks have been subdivided among members of the group, e.g.:
-- Foo worked on front end (80%) and OpenAPI Spec (20% of the time)
+- Alberto worked on front end (30%) and OpenAPI Spec (80% of the time)
-- Bar worked on ....
+- Gabriele worked on front end (70%) and OpenAPI Spec (20% of the time)

 ### Analysis of existing API